 Details: Details regarding this bus route are yet to be finalised.
 This will be delivered by the Victorian Government.
+Council believes the Keysborough South Community should be consulted - so the Department of Transport can make informed decisions around the potential route.

-The data provided by residents as part of the Keysborough Travel Survey will assist Council in advocating for a route which is as beneficial to the community as possible.
+The data provided by residents as part of the Keysborough Travel Survey and Council's Local Bus Network Survey; will assist Council in advocating for a route which is as beneficial to the community as possible.